 - Undergraduate and Graduate (if applicable) Transcripts

-- Three (3) Letters of Reference (uploaded separately to Fastlane by selected referees)
+- Three (3) Letters of Reference (uploaded separately to research.gov by selected referees)

 *Applications, and specifically the two statements, will be evaluated according to the NSF’s stated “Broader Impacts” and “Intellectual Merit” criteria.
 Familiarity with these criteria is strongly encouraged.
-Applicants are advised to read the 2020 program solicitation and to attend the information sessions and the grant-writing workshop series scheduled for early August-early October 2019.
+Applicants are advised to read the 2021 program solicitation and to attend the information sessions and the grant-writing workshop series scheduled for July/August and again in September/October 2020.
 Early consultation with advisors, letter writers, and Katie Li, Coordinating Official, and review of the below Applicant Resources strongly advised.

-The 2020 application must be submitted in FastLane no later than 5:00 p.m. local time, as determined by applicant’s mailing address, on the following dates:
+The 2021 application must be submitted in Research.gov no later than 5:00 p.m. local time, as determined by applicant’s mailing address, on the following dates:

-Letters of reference are due via Fastlane no later than 5:00 p.m.
+Letters of reference are due via Research.gov no later than 5:00 p.m.
 (ET) on October 30.

-The Graduate School of Arts and Sciences will offer an information session on Thursday, September 12 from 2:00-4:30 p.m. in McShain Lounge-Large, McCarthy Hall.
-The information session will feature a presentation by William J. Hahn, a former GRFP program officer at the NSF and affiliated faculty in the Science and Technology in International Affairs (STIA) program at Georgetown.
-Dr. Hahn will provide a comprehensive overview of the GRFP that will emphasize the eligibility criteria and provide guidance on how to competitively frame the statements to meet the agency’s funding priorities.
+The Graduate School of Arts and Sciences will offer an information session in September with a comprehensive overview of the GRFP that will emphasize the eligibility criteria and provide guidance on how to competitively frame the statements to meet the agency’s funding priorities.
 More details to come soon.